farcasterxyz/docs/docs/hubble/install.md

 ### Upgrading Hubble

-The Hubble script creates a crontab entry will automatically the hub every week.
+The Hubble script creates a crontab entry and will automatically upgrade the hub every week.
 To upgrade manually, run:

 ```bash
 cd ~/hubble && ./hubble.sh upgrade